Templates

 And the output of the report will show a single table:

-You can also record full report sections using dbr.record and use the recorded report elements as template variables.
-The second parameter for dbr.record command is the template variable where the query result is stored.
+You can also record entire report sections using dbr.record and utilize the recorded report elements as template variables.
+The second parameter for the dbr.record command is the template variable where the query result is stored.

-We'll create a template "bi_box" that will be a dashboard element
+We'll create a template called "bi_box" that will serve as a dashboard element.

 <div class="bi_box {#bi_width}">